Join JUSP for publishers

 Step one: Participating publishers sign our Participation Agreement, which outlines the responsibilities of the respective parties and the permitted uses and activities.
 Contact the helpdesk at firstname.lastname@example.org for more information.

 Step two: We'll ask you to put us in touch with a technical contact and point us to information about accessing your SUSHI service.
-We'll then develop and trial a JUSP SUSHI client before starting to gather usage data for your journals on behalf of our participating institutions.
+We'll then develop and trial a JUSP SUSHI client before starting to gather usage data for your journals, books or databases on behalf of our participating institutions.

 How is access controlled and who can see what?